-The Story and History of UISCE, / Scéal agus Stair UISCE
+The Story and History of UISCE

 UISCE started its first days in a small house overlooking Elly Bay.
-The first course was run during Easter 1992 and cost £2 for a day’s water sports.
+The first course was run during Easter 1992 and cost £2 for a day’s watersports.

-With the support of Ciaran’s Dad, Gearóid Ó Murchú, a local school teacher, the decision was made to blend the activities with learning Irish.
-Ciarán was still working full-time as a pilot in the Air Corps at the time and had to rely heavily on his family for support to run the business.
-Tribute must be also paid to Ciarán’s mother Máirín who worked tirelessly on the course administration at the time.
-She managed to juggle this an raising his younger siblings – you can always depend on your mammy to help you out in times of need!
+With the support of Ciaran’s Dad, Gearóid Ó Murchú, a local school teacher, they decided to blend the activities with learning Irish.
+Ciarán was still working full-time as a pilot in the Air Corps at the time and relied heavily on his family for support in running the business.
+Tribute must also be paid to Ciarán’s mother Máirín who worked tirelessly on the course administration at the time.
+She juggled this duty while raising his younger siblings – you can always depend on your mammy to help you out in times of need!

 UISCE has gone from strength to strength since its conception in the early 90’s.
-Today, there is a skilled and accomplished team(hyperlink anseo) at the centre.
-Many of our staff are past-students, prefects, teachers and instructors of Coláiste UISCE, working together to continue Fís UISCE (hyperlink anseo),.
+Today, there is a skilled and accomplished team at its heart.
+Many of our staff are past students, prefects, teachers, and instructors of Coláiste UISCE, working together to continue Scéal UISCE.

 Some interesting Historic facts;-

 - The town land of ‘Barrack was established in the 19th century.
-During the first world war English soldiers were sent here to take a break in the purpose built barracks.
+During the First World War English soldiers were sent here to take a break in the purpose-built barracks.

-- The Irish Coast Guards built a slip way in the 1900’s which is still in use today.
+- The Irish Coast Guards built a slipway in the 1900s which is still in use today.

 - UISCE’s original building, an old doll factory called ‘Crolly Dolls’, was set up by Údarás na Gaeltachta in 1938.
 This initiative was an important part of the community until its closure in 1971.
 It is the oldest building under the care of the Údarás.